History & Impact

 Teacher Librarian, Fall Creek School, Ithaca, NY

-I am a teacher-librarian at Fall Creek Elementary School and teach weekly classes to students Pre-K to grade 5.
+Maureen has collaborated with Project Look Sharp in creating media decoding lessons including: Benefits And Costs Of Using Plastic Shopping Bags, and Ban the Bag or Not?
+What Else Should We Know?
+I am a teacher-librarian at Fall Creek Elementary School in Ithaca N.Y. and teach weekly classes to students Pre-K to grade 5.
 I work closely with classroom teachers in order to connect what they are doing in the classroom to the lessons I teach in the library.
-I teach Literature, STEM ( Science, Technology, Math and Engineering), Research skills, Digital Citizenship and Social Studies, depending on the focus of the class I am working with.
-I became fascinated with the work Project Look Sharp was doing when I came to the Ithaca City School district seven years ago and went to a presentation given by Project Look Sharp for the ICSD district librarians.
+I became fascinated with the work Project Look Sharp was doing when I went to a presentation given by PLS.
 I followed up that summer with an intensive week-long workshop that was one of the best Professional Development opportunities I have ever had.

 My passion is to get students to ask questions about what they read and about what is happening in the world around them.
 Project Look Sharp gave me the skills and language to look at media with a different lens and showed me how interesting and fun and dynamic it is to do this with colleagues and students.
 Now I am able to use this training and lens to work with teachers in my school to teach students to reflect on what they see and hear and to have strategic questions at the ready when viewing, reading and listening to media.

 Using what I learned from Project Look Sharp’s workshops and website has enhanced my knowledge about what goes on in the world and sharpened my teaching skills.
-Because of the skills and knowledge I have gained from Project Look Sharp I am able to engage students and teach them to ask pointed questions about a range of topics we are studying in Elementary school that Project Look Sharp has provided lessons for, from the Environment (Throwaway Culture: to Buy or Reuse?) to the Revolutionary War (Phillis Wheatley’s Poem about Freedom and Slavery during the Revolutionary War).
+Because of the skills and knowledge I have gained from Project Look Sharp I am able to engage students and teach them to ask pointed questions about a range of topics we are studying in Elementary school using PLS lessons about the Environment (Throwaway Culture: to Buy or Reuse?) to the Revolutionary War (Phillis Wheatley’s Poem about Freedom and Slavery).
 Questions that include: Who made this message?
 Who was this message made for?
 Who was harmed or helped by this message?
 Who was left out of this message?
 Whose stories are included?
 Whose stories are forgotten?
 The work that we do to answer these basic questions have opened up a world of research, discussion and reflection for my students, the teachers I work with and for me.

-U.S. History, 8th Grade, Boynton Middle School, Ithaca City School District
+8th Grade Social Studies teacher, Boynton Middle School, Ithaca City School District

 Since my participation in a Media Literacy Institute 20 years ago, Project Look Sharp has been inspiring and supporting my teaching through numerous workshops and curriculum materials!
 One of my main goals as a Social Studies teacher is to engage students in learning experiences that help them to become thoughtful and empathetic participants in their communities and the world.
 Media literacy activities invite students to make meaning of issues and events through analysis and stimulating class discourse.
 The constructivist approach utilized by Project Look Sharp builds student confidence and validates their insights.

 I believe media literacy is essential to education in a democratic society.
 As a Social Studies teacher, I attribute my commitment to media literacy as a key component of the history course I teach to Project Look Sharp.
-I have collaborated with Project Look Sharp on the development of the Presidential Campaigns and Economics in U.S. History kits as well as lessons and activities that focus on topics related to sustainability.
-Through media literacy activities, Project Look Sharp’s curriculum materials help students to deepen their understanding of the complexity of historical events and contemporary issues.
+PLS’ curriculum materials help students to deepen their understanding of the complexity of historical events and contemporary issues.
 I have incorporated media literacy activities into every stage of the learning process including introducing the main ideas of a unit, exploring multiple perspectives on an issue, and assessing students’ ability to use evidence from primary sources.
 The media literacy activities developed by Project Look Sharp encourage participatory learning and support inquiry and reflection.

 My involvement with Project Look Sharp as a workshop participant and curriculum writer has enriched my learning and fostered professional friendships that continually challenge my thinking and improve my teaching.
 If you have the opportunity to attend a workshop offered by Project Look Sharp…do it!
 And, check out the abundance of curricular materials that are designed to be easy to incorporate into your curriculum.
 Media literacy activities serve as a catalyst for student engagement, spark in-depth conversations, and nurture critical thinking skills.
 Students whose educational experience includes media literacy activities will be better prepared to be active and informed participants in society.